2014: UNICEF Zambia supports Childline 116

-LUSAKA, Zambia (By Betty Chella Nalungwe/UNICEF) -- Child line is a free phone number that spells hope for millions of children across Zambia.
-Child line is Zambia’s first 24-hour-free emergency phone service for children in need of aid and assistance or a concerned adult.
+LUSAKA, Zambia – Childline 116 is a free phone number that spells hope for millions of children across Zambia.
+Childline is Zambia’s first 24-hour-free emergency phone service for children in need of aid and assistance or a concerned adult.
 Whether one is a concerned adult or a child, one can dial 116 toll free from any network in the country.

-“An important function of Child line is to sensitise and collaborate with key child support systems, such as the Government, police, hospitals, local government, educational institutions and social welfare organisations to work towards ensuring the rights of children in need of special care and protection,” said Nkhuwa.
+“An important function of Childline is to sensitize and collaborate with key child support systems, such as the Government, police, hospitals, local government, educational institutions and social welfare organisztions to work towards ensuring the rights of children in need of special care and protection,” said Nkhuwa.

 There are compelling ethical and practical reasons for prioritising counselling for children.
 It is often found that children who are abused physically, sexually, and emotionally do not know who to share the problem with and sometimes duty bearers like parents or others with regular interactions with a child are the perpetrators.